Tom Bergeron: National television work

-On September 20, 2008, Bergeron co-hosted the 60th Primetime Emmy Awards alongside Heidi Klum, Jeff Probst, Ryan Seacrest, and Howie Mandel.
+On September 21, 2008, Bergeron co-hosted the 60th Primetime Emmy Awards alongside Heidi Klum, Jeff Probst, Ryan Seacrest, and Howie Mandel.
 The five were selected to host in recognition of their nominations in the inaugural category of Outstanding Host for a Reality or Competition Program.

 In 2020, Bergeron competed in the third season of The Masked Singer as "Taco".

 Personal life

-Bergeron married Lois Bergeron in 1982 and has two daughters.
+Bergeron has been married to Lois since 1982 and has two daughters.

+In 2009, Bergeron published his autobiography I'm Hosting as Fast as I Can!: Zen and the Art of Staying Sane in Hollywood.